-People with double-jointed shoulders have unusual flexibility in their shoulder joints.
-Having double-jointed shoulders can sometimes lead to chronic pain and injuries.
+People with double-jointed shoulders have unusual levels of flexibility in their shoulder joints.
+Having double-jointed shoulders may sometimes lead to chronic pain and injuries.

 “Double-jointed” is not a medical term.
 It is a term that people commonly use to describe hypermobility in a given joint.
 Hypermobility can also be a symptom of conditions such as Ehlers-Danlos syndrome or Down syndrome.